If Winter’s got you fantasising about hibernation, here’s what to do…

 Tokay is a dessert lover’s dream.
 If you’re thinking of a Christmas in July, you’d be mad not grab a bottle.
 Those who love a good fruitcake or a Christmas pudding will love a good Tokay.
 Sweet preserved fruits prevail here, so feel free to include some glace cherries to your cake.
 If you’re a real whiz in the kitchen, creme brulee is up for consideration, as is baklava.
 But one pairing we get really excited about is Tokay with our nostalgic favourite – Golden Syrup Dumplings.
 So here’s your excuse to whip up a batch of those, if you haven’t lately.

 We all know that person who can eat ice cream all year round.
 And look, as long as you’re not standing on a blustery shoreline, why can’t you enjoy one the world’s greatest culinary pleasures?
-Take your White Port with a scoop of vanilla bean ice cream – just stay warm while you do it!
+Take your White Fortified with a scoop of vanilla bean ice cream – just stay warm while you do it!
 Keeping with vanilla, what about a delicious, custardy Vanilla Slice?
 Or the French equivalent, Mille Feuille?

 If you’re only looking for something light, try some roasted and salted almonds.
 Or some fresh berries.